WHO names new coronavirus variant omicron and classifies it as a 'variant of concern' | DW | 26.11.2021

 Countries across the globe are reacting to the new variant by shutting down travel from southern Africa.

-Germany, the UK, Israel and Italy are among a number of countries who have suspended travel to the region, but South Africa believes they have acted too hastily.
+Germany, the US, the UK, Israel and Italy are among a number of countries who have suspended travel to the region, but South Africa believes they have acted too hastily.

 Nevertheless, South African President Cyril Ramaphosa will convene the National Coronavirus Command Council on Sunday, a government statement said.